Every author has book links on their blogs and websites. But can you make much better use of them by using smarter cover image book buy links?

-While you will paste new URL links into the ‘link to‘ line, it is important to note three other settings that you should always use.
+While you will paste new URL links into the ‘link to‘ line, you should always note three other settings that you should always use.

-Always tick open link in a new tab as this ensures that when your blog or website visitor clicks on your image link, they will not be leaving your site.
+This ensures that when your blog or website visitor clicks on your image link, they will not leave your site.

-I will use some of my book covers for the examples below and show you how to make much better use of your cover image book buy links.
+I will use some of my book covers for the examples below.
+They show you how to make much better use of your cover image book buy links.

 1. A Much Better Amazon Book Link

 If you use your Amazon book page URL as your link, it will look something like this.

 When embedded in an image, this link will send anyone who clicks on your book cover link to your book page on Amazon.
 Then perhaps you will get a sale.

 But there is a far better way.
 If you don’t have an Amazon Associates account, register to get one.
 Why?